programmatordev/yet-another-php-validator/docs/02-usage.md

 ```

 > **Note**
-> The example only shows one usage approach, but both Fluent and Dependency Injection usage approaches should work the same.
+> The example only shows one usage approach, but both Fluent and Dependency Injection should work the same.
 > Check the [Usage](#usage) section for more information.

 ### `getRules`